 As you can see from the diagram, the damage results in impulses either travelling along the nerve poorly — or not at all.
 As a result of this, you may experience symptoms like:

 There are a number of treatments that can reduce the severity and frequency of MS attacks.
 These treatments can also result in less damage to the spinal cord and brain over time.

 ✔Exercise to ease fatigue, balance, stiffness and other symptoms

 ✔Occupational therapy can help you make adaptations to make everyday tasks easier.

 ✔A speech therapist to help you if you have trouble talking

 ✔ Vitamin D — when the sun's UVB rays hit the skin, they produce vitamin D, which dampens overactive immune responses and also protects brain cells

-You could also try the OMS 7-Step recovery program, which combines all these treatments for a holistic approach.
-The effects of MS are different for everyone, but thanks to effective therapies, medication and assistive devices, many people with MS live happy and active lives.
+You could also try the OMS program, which combines all these treatments for a holistic approach.
+The effects of MS are different for everyone, but thanks to effective therapies, medication and assistive devices, people with MS are able to live full lives.